Airbyte

 In short

-Airbyte — Airbyte provides a live, searchable context layer for AI agents across 600+ tools.
-Best for AI agent developers needing unified business context across CRM, support, and billing, Sales engineering teams building deal tracking agents that query Salesforce, Gong, and Zendesk, Customer support teams automating case resolution with cross-tool data.
+Airbyte — Airbyte gives AI agents pre-indexed context with real-time read/write access to 600+ tools.
+Best for AI agent developers needing cross-system context, Sales engineering teams creating deal-tracking agents, Support teams automating case resolution with write-back.
 Free to start; paid plans from $10/mo.

 We ran a structured research pass across product reviews, community discussions, and post-purchase forum threads to surface the patterns vendors won't publish themselves.
 Below: the recurring strengths, the hidden costs people mention most, and the cohort that consistently regrets adopting this tool.